Vinculum (symbol): Modern

+A vinculum can indicate the complex conjugate of a complex number:

+Logarithm of a number less than 1 can conveniently be represented using vinculum:

-In Boolean logic, a vinculum may be used to represent the operation of inversion (also known as the NOT function):
+In Boolean algebra, a vinculum may be used to represent the operation of inversion (also known as the NOT function):

 meaning that Y is false only when both A and B are both true - or by extension, Y is true when either A or B is false.

 Similarly, it is used to show the repeating terms in a periodic continued fraction.
 Quadratic irrational numbers are the only numbers that have these.

 Historical

 Formerly its main use was as a notation to indicate a group (a bracketing device serving the same function as parentheses):

 meaning to add b and c first and then subtract the result from a, which would be written more commonly today as a − (b + c).
 Parentheses, used for grouping, are only rarely found in the mathematical literature before the eighteenth century.
 The vinculum was used extensively, usually as an overline, but Chuquet in 1484 used the underline version.

+In India, the use of this notation is still tested in primary school.